Subilan/fine-tuning-terminology/model-history.md

 ## on 23.10.27

-**Description:** The training file includes a number of Chinese-English sentence pairs.
+**Description:** The training file includes a number of Chinese-English sentence pairs, generated automatically with `build_literature.py`, through splitting the sentences with final stops and making some extra arragement.
 This training tried to improve the translation quality, giving short, separated sentences and the corresponding translation to GPT.

 **Assessment:** Not notable.
 There are still many English sentences being translated directly to Chinese without modifying structure to fit the grammar and convention, causing weird reading experience.